DanielHJacobsen/markdown-cv/index.md

 ## Personal Profil

-My name is Daniel Høyer Bjørnskov and I’m an outgoing software engineer with experience in both complex software development and design as well as establishing and developing software teams and processes.
+Daniel Høyer Bjørnskov is an outgoing software engineer with experience in both complex software development and design as well as establishing and developing software teams and processes.
 <br>
 <br>
-I have experience with both frontend, backend and fullstack tasks and has previously also touched on the DevOps role.
-For the past four years, I have primarily dealt with the role ofSoftware Architect (solution architect), but also Agile/Scrum team management and a number of development tasks.
+The consultant has experience with both frontend, backend and fullstack tasks and has previously also touched on the DevOps role.
+For the past four years, he has primarily dealt with the role of Software Architect (solution architect), but also Agile/Scrum team management and a number of development tasks.
 <br>
 <br>
-In the section below, examples of my most recent tasks within respective categories can be seen.
+In the section below, examples of the consultant's most recent tasks within respective categories can be seen.
 <br>
 <br>
-- **Frontend**: Development of SPA (Single Page Application) website with Vue basedDevExtreme.
-Development of “Vanilla JS” and Typescript Electron desktop application.
-Creating CI/CD pipeline to handle Puppeteer snapshot tests with 0%fault tolerance.<br><br>
+- **Frontend**: Development of SPA (Single Page Application) website with Vue based DevExtreme.
+Development of "Vanilla JS" and Typescript Electron desktop application.
+Creating CI/CD pipeline to handle Puppeteer snapshot tests with 0% fault tolerance.<br><br>
 - **Backend**: Concurrency/multithread-handling or database and external protocol integration.
-Development of common Maven repositories via Artifactory/Jfrog(similar tasks solved for internal NPM packages).<br><br>
+Development of common Maven repositories via Artifactory/Jfrog (similar tasks solved for internal NPM packages).<br><br>
 - **Fullstack**: API design (JSON schema standard) and associated implementation for multiple microservices.
-Knowledge sharing of architecture and technical choices toa larger development team with tools like Confluence, Draw.io and Arc42.<br><br>
+Knowledge sharing of architecture and technical choices to a larger development team with tools like Confluence, Draw.io and Arc42.<br><br>
 - **DevOps**: Produced Ansible deployment on CI/CD pipeline (TeamCity) in collaboration with Docker containers.
-The deployment handled the transfer and installation ofRPM files, Docker containers and configuration files on multiple devices and across multiple networks.<br><br>
+The deployment handled the transfer and installation of RPM files, Docker containers and configuration files on multiple devices and across multiple networks.

 <br>
-I find myself well at the crossroads between the development role and tasks of a more architectural nature - and I like to be at the head of a team.
+The consultant finds himself well at the crossroads between the development role and tasks of a more architectural nature - and he likes to be at the head of a team.
 <br>
 <br>
-In the role of team-lead, I have implemented quality-enhancing processes such as the RobotFramework across several units and networks.
+In the role of team-lead, the consultant has implemented quality-enhancing processes such as the Robot Framework across several units and networks.
-In addition, I have also led new higher standards for code quality via static code analysis tools.
-Eg. CodeScene, Pitest, RobotFramework, etc.
+In addition, the consultant has also led new higher standards for code quality via static code analysis tools.
+Eg. CodeScene, Pitest, Robot Framework, etc.
 <br>
 <br>
-I have a high level of initiative, ambition and personal expectation, all of which are driving forces for my work.
-I assume a great deal of responsibility for my and/or the team’s tasks being solved to the best of their ability, so that the product reaches the desired goal.
+The consultant has a high level of initiative, ambition and personal expectation, all of which are driving forces for the consultant's work.
+The consultant assumes a great deal of responsibility for his and/or the team's tasks being solved to the best of their ability, so that the customer is helped well to the goal.
 ## Primary competencies
 ### Frontend
 [![Javascript Badge](https://img.shields.io/badge/JavaScript-{{page.color}}?logo=javascript&labelColor=black)](#)